-General Electric Company (NYSE:GE) has experienced a decrease in activity from the world's largest hedge funds recently.
-Our calculations also showed that GE isn't among the 30 most popular stocks among hedge funds (click for Q1 rankings and see the video for a quick look at the top 5 stocks).
+Is General Electric Company (NYSE:GE) a buy right now?
+Hedge funds were getting less optimistic.
+The number of bullish hedge fund bets were trimmed by 1 recently.
+General Electric Company (NYSE:GE) was in 57 hedge funds' portfolios at the end of the second quarter of 2020.
+The all time high for this statistics is 74.
+Our calculations also showed that GE isn't among the 30 most popular stocks among hedge funds (click for Q2 rankings and see the video for a quick look at the top 5 stocks).
+There were 58 hedge funds in our database with GE positions at the end of the first quarter.
 Video: Watch our video about the top 5 most popular hedge fund stocks.

 How are hedge funds trading General Electric Company (NYSE:GE)?

-At the end of the first quarter, a total of 58 of the hedge funds tracked by Insider Monkey were long this stock, a change of -3% from the fourth quarter of 2019.
-Below, you can check out the change in hedge fund sentiment towards GE over the last 18 quarters.
-So, let's examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q2's end, a total of 57 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -2% from the first quarter of 2020.
+The graph below displays the number of hedge funds with bullish position in GE over the last 20 quarters.
+So, let's find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-According to Insider Monkey's hedge fund database, Eagle Capital Management, managed by Boykin Curry, holds the biggest position in General Electric Company (NYSE:GE).
-Eagle Capital Management has a $958.7 million position in the stock, comprising 4% of its 13F portfolio.
-The second most bullish fund manager is Pzena Investment Management, managed by Richard S. Pzena, which holds a $512.7 million position; 3.9% of its 13F portfolio is allocated to the stock.
-Remaining members of the smart money that are bullish encompass Nelson Peltz's Trian Partners, Renaissance Technologies and Mason Hawkins's Southeastern Asset Management.
-In terms of the portfolio weights assigned to each position Trian Partners allocated the biggest weight to General Electric Company (NYSE:GE), around 7.35% of its 13F portfolio.
-Southeastern Asset Management is also relatively very bullish on the stock, earmarking 6.45 percent of its 13F equity portfolio to GE.
+The largest stake in General Electric Company (NYSE:GE) was held by Eagle Capital Management, which reported holding $948.4 million worth of stock at the end of September.
+It was followed by Pzena Investment Management with a $512.1 million position.
+Other investors bullish on the company included Trian Partners, Arrowstreet Capital, and Platinum Asset Management.
+In terms of the portfolio weights assigned to each position Trian Partners allocated the biggest weight to General Electric Company (NYSE:GE), around 8.4% of its 13F portfolio.
+Southeastern Asset Management is also relatively very bullish on the stock, designating 5.69 percent of its 13F equity portfolio to GE.

 View table here if you experience formatting issues.

-As you can see these stocks had an average of 44 hedge funds with bullish positions and the average amount invested in these stocks was $4851 million.
-That figure was $3532 million in GE's case.
-Cigna Corporation (NYSE:CI) is the most popular stock in this table.
-On the other hand Coca-Cola FEMSA, S.A.B. de C.V.
-(NYSE:KOF) is the least popular one with only 7 bullish hedge fund positions.
+As you can see these stocks had an average of 56.9 hedge funds with bullish positions and the average amount invested in these stocks was $2725 million.
+That figure was $3186 million in GE's case.
+Activision Blizzard, Inc. (NASDAQ:ATVI) is the most popular stock in this table.
+On the other hand Duke Energy Corporation (NYSE:DUK) is the least popular one with only 33 bullish hedge fund positions.
 General Electric Company (NYSE:GE) is not the most popular stock in this group but hedge fund interest is still above average.
+Our overall hedge fund sentiment score for GE is 45.9.
+Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
 This is a slightly positive signal but we'd rather spend our time researching stocks that hedge funds are piling on.
 Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks gained 12.3% in 2020 through June 30th but beat the market by 15.5 percentage points.
-Unfortunately GE wasn't nearly as popular as these 10 stocks and hedge funds that were betting on GE were disappointed as the stock returned -13.9% during the same time period and underperformed the market.
+These stocks gained 29.2% in 2020 through October 16th and beat the market by 19.7 percentage points.
+Unfortunately GE wasn't nearly as popular as these 10 stocks and hedge funds that were betting on GE were disappointed as the stock returned 6.9% since the end of June (through 10/16) and underperformed the market.
 If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 10 most popular stocks among hedge funds as many of these stocks already outperformed the market so far this year.

 Get real-time email alerts: Follow General Electric Co (NYSE:GE)